The new Harvard Library website is here. Explore the updates and share your feedback.

 Walther and Ellen Bernt Collection, Fine Arts Library

-The Fine Arts Library provides access to resources in all formats to support auction, sales, and provenance research.
+The Fine Arts Library provides access to resources in all formats to support provenance research.

-The Walther and Ellen Bernt Collection includes rare auction sales catalogs from the late 19th and early 20th centuries.
+The Walther and Ellen Bernt Collection is a large research collection that includes rare auction sales catalogs from the late 19th and early 20th centuries on 17th-century Dutch and Flemish painters.
 A collection inventory is available on request.

 Accessing These Materials

-Individual sales catalogs are represented in HOLLIS and may be requested for use in the Fine Arts Library's Special Collections Study Room.
+Individual sales catalogs are represented in HOLLIS and may be requested for use in the Fine Arts Library's Special Collections Study Room by appointment.

-Newer receipts may lack a record, but may still be requested via your HOLLIS Special Request account.
+Newer receipts may lack a record, but may still be requested via HOLLIS Special Request.

 The Microform Collections and readers are located in the basement stacks level of the Fine Arts Library.
 A digital scanner is also available in the Reading Room on the first floor of the library.